aniskhan25/hmsc/docs/source/plan.rst

 ..
 Describe what kinds of reviews are organized during the project such as
 .. design reviews, tests, code reviews etc. and what happens in these
 .. reviews.
 -  Code Review: Code review will be done on every pull request (i.e., code change).

-   -  At least one developer other than the author will review the code change.
+   -  At least one team member other than the author will review the
+   -  code change.
    -  The reviewer(s) will annotate the code with their comments.
    -  The developer will revise their pull request to satisfy the reviewer.
    -  The reviewer will merge the code change into the main repository.

 -  Design Review: New features will be discussed in the GitHub issue tracker.
-Feedback will be solicited from interested stakeholders.
+Feedback will be solicited from interested watchers.
--  Release Candidates (RCs): before each release, a release candidate version will be provided to the public for review.
+-  Release Candidates (RCs): before each release, a release candidate version will be provided to the supervisor and interested end-users for review.
 This will provoke feedback of various kinds.

 Training
 ~~~~~~~~

 ..
 Describe the training, if any, of the people involved in the project.

-We started training during the summer to learn both python and
+We started training before project initiation to learn both the pythonic
-javascript by assigning two to three chapter from both programming
+way of coding, end-to-end machine learning frameworks, and linear algebra
-languages to be read by set deadlines.
-We would have meetings to review
+libraries.
+Before implementing a feature, we would have meetings to review
-the topics that had been covered in the readings and discuss if we had
+the topics that had been covered in the trainings and discuss available
-any difficulties.
-We intend to continue this training throughout the
+choices for its implementation.
+We intend to continue this training
-semester to ensure that we continue to learn both programming languages
-so that we produce high quality code.
+throughout the project development phase to produce high quality code
+and proficient software.

 System Requirements and Project Input Data
 ------------------------------------------